johnmaguire/Cardinal/README.md

 ### Configuration

-Copy the `config/config.example.json` (virtualenv) or `config/config.docker.json` (Docker) file to `config.json` (or, if you are using Cardinal on multiple networks, something like `config.freenode.json` -- you will need to pass the `--config` option in this case) and modify it to suit your needs, or view Cardinal's command line options with `./cardinal -h`.
-Not all options may be configured from the command line.
+Copy the `config/config.example.json` (virtualenv) or `config/config.docker.json` (Docker) file to `config/config.json` (or, if you are using Cardinal on multiple networks, something like `config.freenode.json`) and modify it to suit your needs.

 You should also add your nick and vhost to the `plugins/admin/config.json` file in the format `nick@vhost` in order to take advantage of admin-only commands.